York (1819 ship): Career

 Edward returned to Sydney on 3 April after her master, Captain Gilbert, believed that York had been seized by the soldiers sailing aboard her.
 York too returned to Port Jackson due to adverse winds.
 The fear of a mutiny turned out to be a misunderstanding.

-Convict voyage #3 (1832): Under the command of Richard Spratly and surgeon James McTernan York departed Plymouth on 1 September 1832 arrived at Hobart Town on 29 December.
+Convict voyage #3 (1832): Under the command of Richard Spratly and surgeon James McTernan York departed Plymouth on 1 September 1832, and arrived at Hobart Town on 29 December.
 She had embarked 200 male convicts and had no deaths en route.

 Fate

 York was last listed in Lloyd's Register in 1833.
 Her master was Spratley, her owner S. Moates, and her trade London.

 York was put into Mauritius in distress on 3 October 1833 as she was sailing from Singapore to London.
 On 11 November she was surveyed and condemned as a constructive total loss.
 The next day she was abandoned to the underwriters and sold for breaking up.